 SSHRC has continued to work with CIHR and NSERC to advance research excellence by promoting broad and equitable participation in Canadian research.
-While more work remains to be done, we have made significant progress in addressing inequities in programs like the Canada Research Chairs, and in advancing the participation of designated groups in SSHRC programs and adjudication committees.
-Applying gender and diversity analysis is helping us to assess how diverse groups of people may experience policies, programs and initiatives, and to facilitate equitable access to funding, and a more inclusive research community.
+While more work remains to be done, we have made significant progress in addressing inequities in programs such as the Canada Research Chairs, and in monitoring the participation of designated groups in SSHRC programs and adjudication committees.
+Applying gender and diversity analysis is helping us to assess how diverse groups of people may experience policies, programs and initiatives, and to facilitate equitable access to funding and a more inclusive research community.

-Research Chairs Program: Percentage of nominations submitted for individuals who self-identified as belonging to among the four designated groups, from 2006 to 2019
+Canada Research Chairs Program: Percentage of nominations submitted for individuals who self-identified as belonging to one or more of the four designated groups, from 2006 to 2019